 For more information, please visit erian.ntu.edu.sg

 The Solar Energy Research Institute of Singapore (SERIS) at the National University of Singapore (NUS) is Singapore’s national institute for applied solar energy research.
-SERIS is jointly sponsored by Singapore’s National Research Foundation (NRF) - via the Singapore Economic Development Board (EDB) - and NUS.
+SERIS is supported by the National University of Singapore (NUS), National Research Foundation Singapore (NRF) and the Singapore Economic Development Board (EDB).
 It has the stature of an NUS University-level Research Institute and is endowed with considerable autonomy and flexibility, including an industry friendly IP policy.

 SERIS conducts research, development, testing and consulting on solar energy technologies and their integration into power systems and buildings.
 The institute’s R&D spectrum covers materials, components, processes, systems and services, with an emphasis on solar photovoltaic cells, modules and systems.
 SERIS is globally active but focuses on technologies and services for tropical regions, in particular for Singapore and South-East Asia.